darrenjs/wampcc/README.md

 ./fetch_prerequisites.sh
 ```

-Assuming no download problems the additional files can be found in the `jalson/` subdirectory.
+Assuming no download problems the additional files can be found in the `jalson/` sub-directory.

 **Source configuration**

-If building from the git sources, then the `configure` script must be first generated.
-An included helped script can be run to do this:
+If building from the git sources the `configure` script must be first generated.
+An included helped script can do this:

 ```bash
 ./autotools_setup.sh